 Fans can sign up at liverpoolfc.com/sidebyside to join in the campaign and find out how they can make a difference in children’s lives.

 During last season’s UEFA Champions League competition, fans may have noticed the addition of the Right To Play logo on LFC’s kit.
 The logo will again be worn during the upcoming Champions League campaign and is available for fans to add to their shirts in LFC stores and the online retail store.
 All of the proceeds raised from the sales will support the work of the Side by Side partnership.
 You can access the LFC store here.

 The LFC Foundation is the official charity of Liverpool Football Club; delivering a range of programmes and partnerships to create life changing opportunities for children and young people in the Liverpool City Region and beyond.
-The charity focuses its work in three key impact areas; wellbeing, skills and communities and delivers a wide variety of programmes every day.
+The charity focuses its work in six key impact areas and delivering over 50 programmes a season.

 Right To Play is a global organisation that protects, educates and empowers children to rise above the effects of poverty, war and disease.
 We work with children in some of the most difficult and dangerous places on earth, helping them to stay in school and graduate, to resist exploitation and overcome prejudice, to prevent diseases like HIV and malaria and to heal from the harsh realities of war and abuse.

 Pioneers in a unique play-based approach to learning, we use play in all its forms - sport, games, music, art and theatre - to teach children the skills they need to create better futures for themselves, their families and their communities.
-Right To Play reaches 2.35 million children each year in 15 countries around the world.
+Right To Play has reached 1.52 million children across 15 countries around the world.

 The Liverpool FC Foundation is an independent charity registered in England & Wales with The Charity Commission, Charity Number: 1096572.
 Registered Office: Anfield Road, Liverpool, England L4 0TH.